-The Conext XW+ Setup menu is accessible from the System Home screen and the Conext XW+ Home screen.
+The Conext XW+ Setup menu is accessible either from the system Home screen or from the Conext XW+ Home screen.

 To navigate to the Conext XW+ Setup menu:

 - 1. From the system Home screen, press Enter to view the Select Device menu.
 Or from the Conext XW+ Home screen, press Enter.
 The Conext XW+ Setup menu appears.
 Go to step 2. - 2.
 Highlight the Conext XW+ device name, then press Enter.